rakaly/jomini/README.md

 }
 ```

+For even lower level of parisng, see the respective binary and text
+documentation.

 The mid-level API also provides the excellent utility of converting the
 plaintext Clausewitz format to JSON when the `json` feature is enabled.